RDC community work 1

 Amla (Gooseberry)

-Rich in Vitamin C, processed into candies, pickles, and dried powder.
+Rich in Vitamin C — processed into candies, pickles, and dried powder for wider market reach.

 Herbal Products

-Soapnuts, Shikakai, and over 36 identified medicinal herbs.
+Soapnuts, Shikakai, and over 36 identified medicinal herbs sustainably harvested from the Melagiri forests.